sobotka/ACES-1.2-Displays-Formatted/README.md

 * Principled Hair: Melanin colors are hardcoded as sRGB/rec709.
 Results will be oversaturated.

-* Wavelength Node: While this node functions correctly, due to the wider rendering (AP1) primaries used with ACES this shader produces visually different results than it does when using linear-sRGB as the rendering space.
+* Wavelength Node: While this node functions correctly, due to the wider (AP1) rendering primaries used with ACES this shader produces visually different results than it does when using linear-sRGB as the rendering space.
 This is most commonly seen with low wavelengths (ex 400nm) producing less magenta under ACES than they do under linear-sRGB.
 THIS IS NOT A BUG OR A COLOR MANAGEMENT ERROR.

-* Color Pickers: The HSV tab of Blender's color picker and the color-wheel widget will not function correctly when using ACES.
+* Color Pickers - HSV: The HSV tab of Blender's color picker and the color-wheel widget will not function correctly when using ACES.

+* Color Pickers - Color spaces: All RGB values entered in color pickers are in ACEScg space.
+Old scenes will not be modified automatically, previously entered sRGB/709 values will be used as is but treated as if they were ACEScg.
+They will need to be manually converted from linear-sRGB to ACEScg.

+* Color Pickers - Hex codes: The hex code tab of Blender's color picker does not produce meaningful output under ACES and should be ignored.

 ## What is This?